Welcome to the beautiful yet complex world of pregnancy skin care, and everything you need to know about it!

 If you are very fussy, or choosing to scale back the amount of different things you put on your skin, going the all natural route for your pregnancy skin care might be the way to go.
 While you should skip the store-bought sunscreen, you can definitely mix some of your own preparations at home.

 • Cleanse your skin with botanical plant oils to avoid preservatives and surfactants.
 For oily skin, choose a light oil like grape seed oil or cold pressed sunflower oil.
-If your skin is dry or sensitive, coconut oil is a great choice.
+If your skin is dry or sensitive, coconut oil for skin is a great choice.

 • You can also rub your favorite oil on your belly, especially after a shower, to lock in moisture and keep the skin elastic and supple.
 For best results, make a custom blend of jojoba oil to lock in moisture, coconut oil to soften and nourish the skin, and rosehip oil to repair and strengthen the skin.